Snow Removal Policy

 B. Sanding, salting, or placing other abrasive upon paved roadways due to freezing precipitation that occurs outside the county’s usual working hours.

-C. Sanding, salting, or placing abrasives upon any unpaved roads.
-If in the opinion of the County Engineer ice has built up on hills and intersections on the rock system that slope to another road so as to become dangerous, abrasives will be applied to these locations.
-This will only be done after other mechanical means, such as scraping with motor graders, have been tried and are successful..
+C. Sanding, salting or placing abrasives upon any unpaved roads.
+If in the opinion of the County Engineer ice has built up on hills and intersections on the rock system that slope up or down to another road so as to become dangerous, abrasives may be applied to these locations.
+This will only be done after other mechanical means, such as scraping with motor graders, have been tried and are unsuccessful.

 D. Removing of sand, salt or other abrasives.

 E. Placing of additional warning or regulatory signs warning of impaired sight distances, visibility at intersections, road blockages, one-lane conditions, or that the road surface is slick or slippery, or what the advised speed should be.

 A. The County Engineer may suspend the level of service or sequence of service during “Emergency” conditions.
 An “Emergency” condition shall be considered as one where a loss of life is probable, where a serious injury has occurred, or where extensive loss of property is imminent.
 An “Emergency” condition reported by the public shall be verified through the 911 dispatcher or Sheriff’s Office, or his/her physician.

 B. The provisions of the Ordinance shall be further suspended in the event the Governor, by proclamation, implements the State disaster plan, or the County Emergency Management Director, by proclamation, implements the County disaster plan.
 If such occurs, the County personnel and equipment shall be immediately subject to the direction of the Governor or the County Emergency Management Director.